Danny Edwards to G. Geftakys Nov 9, 2002

 Dear Brother George,

-It has been a whirlwind of activity in the work in San Luis Obispo.
-I think it is important to lay out what is currently taking place by beginning with a letter that Kirk and Lynda distributed to all of the saints in fellowship, a 5 page single spaced letter communicating his views in light of this ministry and most specifically David.
+It has been a whirlwind of activity in the Work in San Luis Obispo.
+I think it is important to lay out what is currently taking place by beginning with a letter that Kirk and Lynda distributed to all of the saints in fellowship, a five page single-spaced letter communicating his views in light of this ministry and most specifically David.
 Many saints have been taken aback by this letter and it has caused a tremendous amount of discussion and confusion among the saints who have remained.

 The way we have handled it was at the prayer meeting where we read from Matthew 18:15-18.
 We chose this to begin with because it was the main passage that Kirk used.
 We showed that the whole end of this passage is forgiveness.
-As well David shared what the Lord had given him and thanked the saints for standing with him.
-At the end of the prayer meeting we invited anybody to come and ask any questions for David or any of the brothers, we met in a separate room and had individuals come in one by one, I think 4 people came with questions.
+As well, David shared what the Lord had given him and thanked the saints for standing with him.
+At the end of the prayer meeting we invited anybody to come and ask any questions for David or any of the brothers.
+We met in a separate room and had individuals come in one by one.
+I think four people came with questions.
 It was a profitable time and each person was thankful for the opportunity.
-The saints in general were encouraged with this meeting, but some were confused with what David shared, he was not clear and really could have used that time to humble himself or to show that he has accepted what has happened in his life as from the Lord.
-All in all though many saints were encouraged at his willingness to be approached and we are looking at this as large step in the right direction.
-This has helped many saints to lay to rest some of their questions about things they feel are in the dark up here, they have clearly seen that we are all approachable and accessible...
+The saints in general were encouraged with this meeting, but some were confused with what David shared.
+He was not clear and really could have used that time to humble himself or to show that he has accepted what has happened in his life as from the Lord.
+All in all, though, many saints were encouraged at his willingness to be approached and we are looking at this as a large step in the right direction.
+This has helped many saints to lay to rest some of their questions about things they feel are in the dark up here.
+They have clearly seen that we are all approachable and accessible...

 David made accusations of this sort: he said that we are not standing with him but are distancing ourselves from him.
 On the contrary we knew this would happen if we allowed him to preach in the first place and sure enough we have been bombarded continually since David was allowed to preach again.
 We were in no way saying this was something that was going to be extended, but a very short time while we worked with the saints.
 He said again that we are responsible for all of the people that have left, and that many people are trying to get him to leave the gathering because of the way we are treating him, and that we are trying to preserve our testimony and that we are ashamed of him.